 Disclaimer: This post may contain affiliate links.
 This is one way that bloggers make money, but it is at absolutely no extra cost to you if you choose to make a purchase based on my suggestions!
 If you would like to read more about how this works, check out my Disclosure Policy!

 When I started looking into my student loans more, I realized my interest rate was high.
-I was paying 7% interest on $25,000+.
-It ended up calculating out to $8 a DAY in interest.
-(I took these loans out in 2014).
-I don’t regret taking out my student loans, even though I don’t have my degree yet.
+I was paying over 7% interest on $25,000+.
+It ended up calculating out to $8 a DAY in interest since 2014.
+I don’t regret taking out my student loans, even though I don’t have my degree yet, but I didn’t want to continually pay on them over and over again in interest.

 Why did I refinance my student loans?